NHSDigital/Galleri-Frontend/README.md

 To get started with this repo follow these steps:

-1. Clone the repository
+### Clone the repository

 ```shell
 git git@github.com:NHSDigital/Galleri-Frontend.git
 cd cd Galleri-Frontend
 ```

-2. Install dependencies
+### Install dependencies

 ```shell
 npm install
 ```

-3. Start the repository in dev mode
+### Start the webserver in dev mode

 ```shell
 npm run dev
 ```

+### Start the webserver in production mode

-4. When this code is deployed into production it will use a port specified by an environmental variable, but you can run this locally to verify it works correctly:
+When this code is deployed into production it will use a port specified by an environmental variable, but you can run this locally to verify it works correctly:

 ```shell
 PORT=8080 npm run start